Like all democratic votes, protest votes will be included in news reports and national results if the numbers make them significant and newsworthy.

 - Just put a single line through all the boxes.

 Write NONE across the ballot paper, so that your intention is clear beyond dispute.

 It will then be indefensible to classify it as 'voter's intention uncertain'.

-Action 2: multiply the number of protest votes
+Multiply the number of protest votes

-- in the close election results around the country, the news media, the public and the competing parties will demand to know why so many more votes have been rejected.
+>> in close results around the country, the media, the public and the parties will demand to know why so many more votes were rejected.

-- to explain a significant increase in rejected ballots, and justify their certainty about the 'uncertainty'(!), returning officers will have to identify them as protest votes.
+>> to explain it, the returning officers will have to justify their certainty about that uncertainty in the voters intentions(!), so will have to identify them as protest votes.

 Together we will have improved UK democracy, by establishing a basic democratic way to say 'no' as well as 'yes' to the parties, policies and candidates on offer.